 - Minimum viable usage requires 20,000+ historical tickets before AI models perform reliably, a bar that eliminates sub-200-agent teams

 Forethought sits between full deflection (Fin, Ada) and pure agent-assist tools.
-The triage and routing intelligence is the best we tested; the platform routes to sales versus support versus escalation versus autonomous resolution based on conversation signals, not just keyword matching.
+The triage and routing intelligence is among the best in the segment; the platform routes to sales versus support versus escalation versus autonomous resolution based on conversation signals, not just keyword matching.
 The Zendesk acquisition in March 2026 means Forethought is now best positioned for Zendesk-heavy operations.
-133 G2 reviews at 4.2/5; Trustpilot ratings from end-users are harsher (2.5/5) and most gripes are about conversation loops without a clean human handoff.
+166 G2 reviews at 4.3/5; Trustpilot ratings from end-users are harsher (2.5/5) and most gripes are about conversation loops without a clean human handoff.
 The $40,000-$155,000/year pricing range and 20,000+ ticket minimum effectively limit this to mid-market and enterprise support teams.
 For orgs where support tickets also feed expansion pipeline, the routing layer that can hand off to sales is a genuine differentiator no other tool here ships.

 Pricing breakdown